 You’ll get what you are given – attitudes in LNG sales

 Some days ago on my way to the subway, I saw a man donning a shirt saying “You will get what you are given”.
 I could not help it, but the current stalemate in the LNG industry immediately jumped to mind.
-It’s hard to get LNG if you need it – its even downright impossible if you are competing in a pipeline gas driven market.
+It’s hard to get LNG if you need it – it’s even downright impossible if you are competing in a pipeline gas-driven market.
 Much of the blame lies with the buyers as I have pointed out in many posts.
-But the seller’s attitudes are not helpful.
+But the seller’s attitude is not helpful.

 The very same gamble had haunted the European Natural Gas scene with Russians, Norwegians, and Algerians wielding the big stick.
 But in Europe, the Natural Gas market has faltered and as a result, attitudes have softened – to a degree.
 They will no doubt soften much more.